tolitius/stater/README.md

 ## Neo Business

-Neo business logic has not `defstate`s and lives separately:
+Neo business logic does not have `defstate`s and lives in its own gated neighborhood:

 <img src="doc/neo/neo-business.png" width="300px"/>

-options/ `book`, `engine` and `order` live a full happy referentially transparent life.
+options/ `book`, `engine` and `order` live a full, happy referentially transparent life.

 ## Neo States